cosmos/cosmos/WHITEPAPER.md

 single block in the same round a _Commit_.
 If +⅔ PreCommit for Nil in the same round, they move to the next round.

 Note that strict determinism in the protocol incurs a weak synchrony assumption as faulty leaders must be detected and skipped.
-Thus, validators wait some amount _TimeoutPropose_ before they Prevote Nil, and the value of TimeoutPropose increases with each round.
+Thus, validators wait some amount of time _TimeoutPropose_ before they Prevote Nil, and the value of TimeoutPropose increases with each round.
 Progression through the rest of a round is fully asychronous, in that progress is only made once a validator hears from +⅔ of the network.
 In practice, it would take an extremely strong adversary to indefinetely thwart the weak synchrony assumption (causing the consensus to fail to ever commit a block), and doing so can be made even more difficult by using randomized values of TimeoutPropose on each validator.

 An additional set of constraints, or Locking Rules, ensure that the network will eventually commit just one block at each height.
 Any malicious attempt to cause more than one block to be committed at a given height can be identified.
 First, a PreCommit for a block must come with justification, in the form of a Polka for that block.
-If the validator has already PreCommit a block at round <em>R_1</em>, we say they are _locked_ on that block, and the Polka used to justify the new PreCommit at round
+If the validator has already PreCommit a block at round
+<em>R_1</em>, we say they are _locked_ on that block, and the Polka used to
-<em>R_2</em> must come in a round <em>R_polka</em> where <em>R_1 &lt; R_polka
+justify the new PreCommit at round <em>R_2</em> must come in a round
-&lt;= R_2</em>.
-Second, validators must Propose and/or PreVote the block they are locked on.
-Together, these conditions ensure that a validator does not PreCommit without sufficient evidence, and that validators which have already PreCommit cannot contribute to evidence to PreCommit something else.
+<em>R_polka</em> where <em>R_1 &lt; R_polka &lt;= R_2</em>.
+Second, validators
+must Propose and/or PreVote the block they are locked on.
+Together, these conditions ensure that a validator does not PreCommit without sufficient evidence as justification, and that validators which have already PreCommit cannot contribute to evidence to PreCommit something else.
 This ensures both safety and liveness of the consensus algorithm.

 The full details of the protocol are described [here](https://github.com/tendermint/tendermint/wiki/Byzantine-Consensus-Algorithm).

 ### Tendermint Light Clients

-The need to sync all block headers is eliminated in proof-of-stake as the existence of an alternative chain (a fork) means ⅓+ of bonded stake can be slashed.
+The need to sync all block headers is eliminated in Tendermint-PoS as the existence of an alternative chain (a fork) means ⅓+ of bonded stake can be slashed.
+Of course, since slashing requires that _someone_ share evidence of a fork, light clients should store any block-hash commits that it sees.
-Of course, since slashing requires that _someone_ detects the fork, it would be prudent for light clients, or at least those that are able, to sync headers, perhaps more slowly, on a risk adjusted basis, where the explicit cost of a fork can be easily calculated at ⅓+ of the bonded stake.
-Additionally, light clients must stay synced with changes to the validator set, in order to avoid certain [long range attacks](#preventing-long-range-attacks).
+Additionally, light clients could periodically stay synced with changes to the validator set, in order to avoid [long range attacks](#preventing-long-range-attacks) (but other solutions are possible).

-In a spirit similar to Ethereum, Tendermint enables applications to embed a global Merkle root hash in each block, allowing easily verifiable state queries for things like account balances, the value stored in a contract, or the existence of an unspent transaction output, depending on the nature of the
+In spirit similar to Ethereum, Tendermint enables applications to embed a global Merkle root hash in each block, allowing easily verifiable state queries for things like account balances, the value stored in a contract, or the existence of an unspent transaction output, depending on the nature of the